YoniA/terminal-quiz/README.md

 # Features that I may add in the future
 * Shuffle answers - anytime a question appears, its answer options are displayed in a random order
-* Show questions by topic
+* Show questions by topic - menu for topic selection
 * Ageing algorithm - display questions of least success level. i.e, you will see the questions you struggle with the most again and again.
 As the streak of a question is incremented, the proirity of that question is lowered, in favor of harder questions (with lower streak level).
 This technique makes learning more efficient.
+* Automate db population with new questions from a file
+* Enable flags for invoking the script
+* Write a man page for the script